-NOI is the sea level pressure difference between the climatological mean position of the North Pacific High and Darwin, Australia (Schwing et al. 2002).
+Northern oscillation index (NOI) is the sea level pressure difference between the climatological mean position of the North Pacific High and Darwin, Australia (Schwing et al. 2002).

 NOI describes the strength of atmospheric forcing between the equatorial Pacific and the North Pacific, particularly in terms with ENSO.
 Positive values of the NOI are related to a more intense North Pacific High and stronger north winds over the CCS, and stronger northeasterly trade winds in the subtropics resulting in cooler waters.
-NOI was largely positive from 1950 to 1977, but switched to more negative values until 1998 (Figure OC8).
+NOI was largely positive from 1950 to 1977, and then switched to more negative values until 1998 (Figure 0C8).
 In the winter, NOI values were positive from 2006 to 2009 with a drop and overall negative trend in 2010 representing the brief El Niño event.
-In summer 2010, NOI values became strongly positive which should result in increased coastal upwelling in the California Current, and have since returned to near neutral values.
+In the summer of 2010, NOI values became strongly positive which should result in increased coastal upwelling in the California Current, and have since returned to near neutral values.
+In 2013, the NOI remained similar to the previous years, with a slight increase for the winter average; such atmospheric forcing is consistent with the early setup of upwelling and lower SST seen in 2013.